JAlharbi12/Phishing-website-detection/README.md

 Data pre-processing steps (such as duplicate removal and handling missing values) and feature engineering, specifically feature selection, were applied.
 As a result, **a final dataset of 23,105 samples with 32 static content-based features was used for training and evaluation**.
 The labels are defined as: *Legitimate website = 0, Phishing website = 1*

 ### Feature Extraction:
 Feature extraction was performed to convert raw web content into structured representations suitable for machine learning.
 An initial total of 41 static content-based features were extracted from each website, capturing structural and content-related characteristics used for phishing detection.
-The extracted features include information derived from HTML structure, embedded JavaScript, and external JavaScript files.
+The extracted features include information derived from Hypertext Markup Language (HTML) structure, embedded JavaScript, and external JavaScript files.

 ### Model Training:
 Model training was conducted using the processed dataset after feature extraction and pre-processing.
 Three models were developed and evaluated: a baseline Multilayer Perceptron (MLP), XGBoost, and a knowledge distillation approach (teacher-student learning), which applies the knowledge distillation from the XGBoost teacher to the MLP student to leverage the strong predictive capabilities of the XGBoost algorithm to enhance the performance of the MLP deep learning model while maintaining its lightweight nature for efficient web content analysis at a low computational cost.
 The models were trained on the selected feature set, and their performance was evaluated using standard classification metrics (Accuracy, Recall, Precision, F1-score, and Time).